Cucumber-Diseases/cucumber-diseases.github.io/docs/exercise/ex-002-unused-given.md

 ## Purpose
 * Learn to identify the `Unused Given Parameter` smell.
-* Understand to clean it up and how to spot them.
+* Understand how to clean it up and how to find all occurances spread over different locations.

 ## Your Task
-Within the `Customer.feature` file there is a `Then` step that does not do anything.
-Find at least one such step definition and implement the correct assertion.
+Within the step implementation file there is field, which is intialized by a `Given`step in the `Customer.feature`but never ued.
+Find at least one such fieldkd and remove the code and the step.

 ## Solution